-- 1. data collections (images, spectra, time series, theoretical models, catalogues, etc.) with their associated descriptive metadata and access services. - 2. storage services for users and for processing - 3. computing services to process data from data collections and from users
+- 2. storage services for users and for processing - 3. computing services to process data from data collections and from users

 This is the Resource Layer.

 The "consumers" of these data and computing services, be it individual researchers, research teams or computer systems, interact with the User Layer of the IVOA architecture.
 These interactions can be through browser based applications in a typical web browser, standalone desktop applications or scriptable applications that can be used in interactive and batch mode by a computer.